China targets Evergrande risks with $1.55 billion bank deal

-Evergrande agreed to sell a 20% stake in Shengjing Bank Co. to the local Shenyang government for 10 billion yuan ($1.55 billion), with the bank demanding that all proceeds go to settle debts with the lender, according to a statement to the Hong Kong stock exchange.
+Evergrande agreed to sell a 20% stake in Shengjing Bank Co. to the local Shenyang government for $1.55 billion, with the bank demanding that all proceeds go to settle debts with the lender

 Listen to this article